 - 1. Repair historic or presumed original windows wherever possible instead of replacing them. - 2.
 When replacement of the windows on the front and side facades is necessary, replacement windows should match the historic windows in size, shape, arrangement of panes, materials, hardware, method of construction, and profile.
 True divided-light windows should be replaced with true divided-light windows, and wood windows with wood windows.
 It is most often necessary to have custom windows constructed in order to match the original windows in these details. - 3.
 Replacement windows on the rear facade may vary in materials and method of construction from the historic windows, although the arrangement of panes, size and shape should be similar. - 4.
 If a window is missing entirely, replace it with a new window in the same design and material as the original if the original design is known.
 If the design is not known, the design of the new window should be compatible with the size of the opening, and the style of the building, and other existing windows in the structure presumed to be original. - 5.
 The historic pattern, location, size and proportions of windows should be maintained. - 6.
 Filling in or altering the size of historic windows, especially on the front and side facades, is generally inappropriate. - 7.
 Adding additional windows to building facades, especially on the front and side facades, is generally inappropriate. - 8.
 New windows on historic facades and additions should relate to the rhythm and scale of the existing windows on historic facades. - 9.
 The installation of 'greenhouse' type kitchen windows extending beyond the plane of the facade is inappropriate. - 10.
 Security or safety bars should only be installed on secondary facades.
-New bars should be appropriately sized for the window, should use minimal ornamentation, and should be darkly painted. - 11.
+Bars should be minimal in ornamentation and darkly colored. - 11.
 With respect to significant security concerns, any necessary security or safety bars on the primary facade should be installed on the interior of a window or opening, match the muntin and mullion patterns of the window on which they are mounted, and be painted to match the predominant window trim.